 A few soft-boiled (or however you like ’em) eggs is clutch for a last-minute hit of protein and healthy fat with your lunchtime bowls.
 Or on top of your savory breakfast porridge.
 Or with some roasted veggies and salad greens for a pulled-together dinner.
 Basically, boiled eggs in the fridge = money in the bank.
 Here’s how I boil my perfect eggs:

-• Set the timer to 8 minutes for a jammy center — 9 or 10 minutes if you like it totally set.
+- Set the timer to eight minutes for a jammy center — nine or 10 minutes if you like it totally set.

 Make porridge.

-The beauty of a breakfast porridge (besides the fact that it’s delicious and so nourishing) is that you can make a bit pot at the beginning of the week, stick it in the fridge, then reward individual servings each morning as you need them.
+The beauty of a breakfast porridge (besides the fact that it’s delicious and so nourishing) is that you can make a bit pot at the beginning of the week, stick it in the fridge, then create individual servings each morning as you need them.
 Done and done.
-Our breakfast porridge relies on one master superfood-packed recipe; you can adjust the sweet and savory toppings each morning to mix things up.
+Our breakfast porridge relies on one master superfood-packed recipe, and you can adjust the sweet-and-savory toppings each morning to mix things up.

 Make any-herb pesto.

-For me, a Sunday meal prep session isn’t complete until I have one solid sauce / vinaigrette / chutney / etc. that I can serve alongside protein, drizzle over a grain bowl, or thin out into a salad dressing.
+For me, a Sunday meal prep session isn’t complete until I have one solid sauce, vinaigrette, chutney, and so on.
+They can be easily served alongside a protein, drizzled over a grain bowl, or thinned out into a salad dressing.
 My favorite of them all is pesto, which is basically a mix of soft green herbs with olive oil, garlic, nuts, and a punch of acid.
-Blend up a batch on Sunday and I guarantee by the end of the week, this pesto has been one of the hardest working heroes in your kitchen and your meals were a lot more flavorful because of it.
+Blend up a batch on Sunday, and by the end of the week, your pesto will be one of the hardest-working heroes in your kitchen.

 Make lentil soup.

-This soup can hang out in the fridge for 3 or 4 days, or in the freezer for up to 3 months.
+This soup can hang out in the fridge for up to four days, and in the freezer for up to three months.